 A natural Palo Cortado, coming from one of the oldest soleras in Jerez, dating back to 1790.

-RATING HISTORY: 94 WA & "Year's Best Sherry" by W&S Magazine
+94 Decanter; 94 WA, "Year's Best Sherry" W&S Magazine

 100% Palomino.
 Vines tended in albariza soil at 70 m (230 ft) elevation from the Macharnudo pago.

-30 years of age at bottling (average) from 5 criaderas founded in 1790.
+30 years of age at bottling (on average) from 5 criaderas founded in 1790.
 RS = 0 g/L

 66 cases (3 pack)

 Vines tended in albariza soil at 70 m (230 ft) elevation.
-With averages highs of 22C (72F) and lows of 13C (56F), there are nearly an impressive 3,000 hours of sunshine per year and the summers are glorious.
-Most of the 584mm (23 in) of annual rainfall occurs from September through December.
+With average highs of 22 C (72 F) and lows of 13 C (56 F).
+There are an impressive 3,000 hours of sunshine per year and the summers are glorious.
+Most of the 584 mm (23 in) of annual rainfall occurs from September through December.
 All the vines are within the Pago Macharnudo territory, located towards the interior of Jerez.
-This area produces riper palomino grapes making them more suitable for producing Amontillado and Oloroso style wines.
+This area produces riper Palomino grapes, making them more suitable for producing Amontillado and Oloroso style wines.

 The NV Capuchino VORS Palo Cortado displays a bright mahogany robe, has a nose of incense, noble woods, quince, a touch spirity and lots of hazelnuts, while the medium- to full-bodied palate is quite bitter, intense and powerful with the roundness of an Oloroso, persistent and full, with good acidity, ending with a note of coffee. -- Luis Gutierrez